Are You Ready to Hire a Health Coach?

-I try to stick to office hours myself, but those clients working with me for long term will often see me responding to their questions over the weekend when they are at the store trying to decide which brand of almond butter is best.
+I try to stick to office hours myself, but those working with me for the long term will often see me responding to their questions over the weekend when they are at the store trying to decide which brand of almond butter is best.

 How long should I hire a health coach?

 This is going to be different for every client based on their health coaching needs.
 Some clients may need a short-term session to help them get out of a funk in the kitchen, whereas another client with chronic health issues will need 3-6 months of health coaching at a minimum.
 Health changes take time, and even with a health coach, there is no magic bullet.